SeqWare/public-workflows/DEWrapperWorkflow/README.md

 Obviously, the workflow host will need to be able to reach AWS multiple times in the workflow so it's best to run the full workflow in AWS if using this option.

 #### upload archive tarball

+For local file mode the VCF preparation process automatically creates a tarball bundle of the submission files which is useful for archiving.
+Currently, you don't have much control over where or how these tarballs are written, you will find them in:

+        uploadLocalPath=./upload_archive/

+which is relative to the working directory's shared_workspace directory.
+It's best to not change this because of the nested nature of docker calling docker.
+Instead, for local file mode, harvest the tarball archives from this directory.

+The S3 upload mode also transfers the archive file to S3.

 #### testing data

+The workflow comes complete with details about a real donor in the EBI GNOS.
+So this means you need to provide a valid PEM key on the path specified:

+        pemFile=/home/ubuntu/.ssh/gnos.pem
+        uploadPemFile=/home/ubuntu/.ssh/gnos.pem

+It's the same key and set to upload back to EBI under the test study.

+        study-refname-override=CGTEST

+Keep in mind if you use two different keys (say you download and upload to different GNOS repos) then you need to provide two `-v` options to the `docker run...` of this workflow, each pointing to a different pem path.

 #### cleanup options

+I recommend you cleanup bam files but not all.
+That way your scripts and log files are preserved but you clean up most space used by a workflow.
+Once your system is working well, you should consider turning on the full cleanup, especially if your worker nodes/VMs are long-lived.
+In this case the variant call files left behind will cause the disk to fill up.

+        cleanup=false
+        cleanupBams=false

 ## Developer Info